 Mango is one of the delicious seasonal fruits grown in the tropics.
-The tree is believed to be originating in the sub-Himalayan plains of Indian subcontinent.
-Botanically, this exotic fruit belongs within the family of Anacardiaceae, a family that also includes numerous species of tropical-fruiting trees in the flowering plants such as cashew, pistachio,...etc.
+The tree is believed to be originating in the sub-Himalayan plains of the Indian subcontinent.
+Botanically, this exotic fruit belongs to the family of Anacardiaceae, a family that also includes numerous species of tropical fruiting trees in the flowering plants such as cashew, pistachio.

 Scientific name: Mangifera Indica.